kisakova/documentation/completeReference/Advanced/dataManagement/view.rst

-These include the ability to share a record with other users (if applicable), go to the `Create/Edit form <../../../completeReference/Advanced/dataManagement/form.html>`_, delete a record, and perform different :ref:`activities <user-guide-activities>` related to a record (such as make a task, create a calendar event, log a call, and write an email).
+These include the ability to share a record with other users (if applicable), go to the `Create/Edit form <../../../completeReference/Advanced/dataManagement/form.html>`_, delete a record, and perform different `activities <../../commonActions/actions.html>`_ related to a record (such as make a task, create a calendar event, log a call, and write an email).